Tekporlipos/laravel-todo-app/README.md

         "message": "string"
       }
       ```

+These endpoints allow users to fetch all fake ToDo items and all user-specific ToDo items respectively.
+The response for both endpoints is a JSON array containing the respective ToDo objects.

 These data types and response types should help clarify the structure of the API endpoints and the expected data.